Dannolo/CalculatorAngularJS/README.md

 ## Deploy

-Run `ng serve -o` for a dev server and enjoy you Calculator!
+Run `ng serve -o` for a dev server and enjoy your Calculator!

 (If browser didn't open automatically, navigate to `http://localhost:4200/`).